gango-anan/autofix/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Gregoire Vella (owner of the application concept).
 - Credit goes to TheOdinProject.
 - Rails guides.
 - Standup team.